castacks/Cloud-Computing-Repository-Template/README.md

 1. To run and test a built image, use [run_docker_container.sh](scripts/run_docker_container.sh) or `docker compose up -d`

-   - The service by default will mount the whole repository onto `CODE_FOLDER` inside the container so any modification inside also takes effect outside, which is useful when you use vscode remote extension to develop inside a running container with docker context
+   - The service by default will mount the whole repository onto `CODE_FOLDER` inside the container so any modification inside also takes effect outside, which is useful when you use vscode remote extension to develop inside a running container with remote docker context

 1. [push_docker_image.sh](scripts/push_docker_image.sh) to push the multi-arch image to docker hub